 - Height of a Tree: It is the number of edges from the node to the deepest leaf.
 The tree height is also considered the root height.

 As you are now familiar with the terminologies associated with the binary tree and types of binary tree, it is time to understand the binary tree components.
+Check out our data science courses to learn in-depth about binary structure and components.

 Binary Tree Components